periodicaidan/selfishserver/README.md

 to learn more about network programming.
 I decided I wanted to go lower level and started by working off the [Building A Multithreaded Webserver](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html) tutorial from the Rust website.
 (In fact the thread pooling code is basically that code verbatim at the moment.)
-I don't know how featured I'll make this but hopefully I can make turn it into something rudimentary but still usable and practical.
+I don't know how featured I'll make this but hopefully I can make turn it into something rudimentary but still.

 ## Features